Stress relief from laughter? It's no joke

 Improve your sense of humor

 - Put humor on your horizon.
 Find a few simple items, such as photos, greeting cards or comic strips, that make you chuckle.
-Then hang them up at home or in your office.
-Keep funny movies, books or comedy albums on hand for when you need an added humor boost.
-Look online at joke websites.
+Then hang them up at home or in your office, or collect them in a file or notebook.
+Keep funny movies, TV shows, books, magazines or comedy videos on hand for when you need an added humor boost.
+Look online at joke websites or silly videos.
+Listen to humorous podcasts.
 Go to a comedy club.

 Laugh and the world laughs with you.
 Find a way to laugh about your own situations and watch your stress begin to fade away.
 Even if it feels forced at first, practice laughing.
 It does your body good.